Josh Jacobs

-Joshua Jacobs (born February 11, 1998) is an American football running back for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Alabama and was drafted by the Raiders in the first round of the 2019 NFL Draft.
+Joshua Cordell Jacobs (born February 11, 1998) is an American professional football running back for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Oakland Raiders in the first round of the 2019 NFL draft.
+Jacobs rushed for over 1,000 yards in each of his first two seasons, while being named to NFL All-Rookie Team in 2019 and to his first Pro Bowl in 2020.
+In 2022, he led the league in rushing yards with 1,653 and became the first Raider since 1985 to surpass 2,000 scrimmage yards.
+After five years with the Raiders, Jacobs signed with the Packers in 2024.

-Early years
+Early life

 Jacobs attended McLain High School in Tulsa, Oklahoma.
 During his high school football career, he had 5,372 yards and 56 touchdowns for the Titans.
 He committed to the University of Alabama to play college football.

-Jacobs was homeless in middle school.
-At the end of his rookie season in the NFL, he was featured reflecting on his homeless experience in a Kia commercial that aired during Super Bowl LIV.
+Jacobs experienced homelessness in middle school.
+At the end of his rookie season in the NFL, he was featured in a Kia commercial reflecting on his experience with homelessness, which aired during Super Bowl LIV.

 College career

 As a freshman at Alabama in 2016, Jacobs split time with Damien Harris and Bo Scarbrough, rushing 85 times for 567 yards and four touchdowns.
 As a sophomore in 2017, he had 284 yards on 46 carries with one touchdown.
 After the season, it was revealed that he had been playing on a broken ankle for most of the season.
 As a junior, he was named the MVP of the 2018 SEC Championship Game against the Georgia Bulldogs after rushing for 83 yards with two touchdowns.